kubernetes-retired/multi-tenancy/benchmarks/kubectl-mtb/test/benchmarks/block_privileged_containers/README.md

 # Block privileged containers <small>[MTB-PL1-BC-CPI-5] </small>
 **Profile Applicability:**
-1
+1 <br>
 **Type:**
-Behavioral Check
+Behavioral Check <br>
 **Category:**
-Control Plane Isolation
+Control Plane Isolation <br>
 **Description:**
 By default a container is not allowed to access any devices on the host, but a “privileged” container can access all devices on the host.
 A process within a privileged container can also get unrestricted host access.
-Hence, tenants should not be allowed to run privileged containers.
+Hence, tenants should not be allowed to run privileged containers. <br>
 **Remediation:**
 Define a `PodSecurityPolicy` with `privileged` set to `false` and map the policy to each tenant&#39;s namespace, or use a policy engine such as [OPA/Gatekeeper](https://github.com/open-policy-agent/gatekeeper) or [Kyverno](https://kyverno.io) to prevent tenants from running privileged containers.
+You can use the policies present [here](https://github.com/kubernetes-sigs/multi-tenancy/benchmarks/kubectl-mtb/test/policies). <br>